top of page

 Step 8: Protecting or Enforcing Your Trademark

-For well known brands, active policing is an important part of owning their trademarks.
-Popular fashion, handbag, and celebrity trademarks are infringed upon for profit all the time.
-These brands have learned over time to actively monitor for infringement to catch and stop infringers as early as possible.
 Even smaller businesses will find their marks being infringed upon or piggybacked.
-If you do find someone infringing upon your mark, you can have an attorney can file a cease and desist letter threatening legal action against the infringer.
-If the cease and desist letter fails to stop them or they fail to acknowledge it, you would then consider the next legal steps including filing a trademark infringement suit to seek an injunction, recover damages, and potentially penalize the infringer through punitive fees.
+If you do find someone infringing upon your mark, you can have an attorney file a cease and desist letter demanding they stop and threatening legal action against the infringer.
+If that fails to stop them, you would then consider your next legal steps including filing a trademark infringement suit, recovering damages, and penalizing the infringer through punitive fees.

 Conclusion